XML Flow Tutorial: Completing a Sale

 Back to top

 All the calls in the tutorial are performed in the Sandbox environment, using a seller test user.
 To make the calls in the tutorial, you must create your own Sandbox test user with a Sandbox authentication token.
-See "Using the Sandbox" in the Trading API Guide for more information.
+See Testing in the Sandbox in the Features Guide for more information.

 The tutorial has no specific code requirements.
 You can run the XML samples in the API Test Tool on the eBay Developers Program website (you must log in).